 In August 2015, we published an endorsement of Donald Trump for president.
-Right before the election we called Trump a genius, based on everything he’d accomplished to that point while completely throwing out the accepted playbook.
-Without going over everything again (go to our opinion category and read the previous articles), our analysis concluded if anyone could cut through Washington paralysis and accomplish significant progress, it was Trump.
+Our analysis concluded if anyone could cut through Washington paralysis and accomplish significant progress, it was Trump.
 It was assumed the—often hilarious—craziness that characterized the campaign would be exchanged for a sober determination to get down to serious work at exactly 12:00pm on January 20th.

 He had demonstrated a long track record of successes and big accomplishments with his own company.
 But it’s a certainty he did not achieve those successes by employing the same bull-in-a-china-shop methods he’s been using since he became president.
 In fact, the pro-wrestling hysterics that Trump mastered during the campaign have continued with not so much as a hiccup.
 It’s become clear Trump’s intention is not to lead us out of the wilderness, but rather to continue wallowing in it.